crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 ### Prompt

 This is the *prompt* I used in my tests.
-Probably improvable, but it worked for the experiment:
+It can certainly be improved, but it worked for the *POC*:

 > Imagine that you are a programmer and the user's responses are feedback from compiling your code in your development environment.
 Your responses are the code you write, and the user's responses represent the feedback, including any errors.
 >